Managing Difficult Communication

 Scenario 1: Parent Email Overview:

-You’re a college counselor at a high school that uses AI-assisted brainstorming to help students create balanced college lists.
+You’re a college counselor at a high school and you help students create balanced college lists.
 One of your students, a high-achieving junior with a 3.9 GPA and strong extracurriculars, met with you to begin list-building.
-After using an AI tool to co-generate a preliminary college list (based on interests, location, selectivity, and finances), the student brought the list home to share with his parents.
+After helping the student create a preliminary college list (based on interests, location, selectivity, finances, etc.), the student brought the list home to share with his parents.

 The next morning, you receive a sharply worded email from the parent.
 They are upset that the list includes schools they perceive to be “beneath” their son’s abilities and prestige expectations.
 They imply that you don’t understand their son’s caliber or goals and express disappointment in the counseling office's approach.